Andrew J. Thulin, Ph.D.

 Before joining Cal Poly in 1998, Thulin managed technology deployment at Cargill, Inc., the nation’s largest private company.
 His responsibilities included spearheading new international business ventures and deploying new technologies to bring greater efficiencies and increased profitability to the company.
 Prior to joining Cargill, Inc., Thulin was a professor at Michigan State University, where he held a three-way appointment in extension, teaching and research.

-Thulin graduated from Cal Poly with a bachelor’s degree in animal science, and completed his master’s and doctorate degrees at Kansas State University.
+Thulin graduated from Cal Poly with a bachelor’s degree in animal science and completed his master’s and doctorate degrees at Kansas State University.

-Executive Associate Dean, Undergraduate Programs
+Associate Dean, Research and Graduate Programs

 Jim Prince, Ph.D.